open-feature/protocol/provider/specs/client.md

 - `capabilities`: List of capabilities of the flag management system and their associated configuration. *Check the [capabilities section](#capabilities) for the details of each capability.*

 ### Capabilities
-In this section we will describe each capabilities and describe their default value and usage.
+In this section we will describe each capability and describe their default value and usage.

 #### Cache Invalidation
 The capability `cacheInvalidation` describe how the mechanism of cache invalidation is working.